Track Rock

 In 1867, conservationist John Muir traveled nearby and met a mountaineer who said, "It is called Track Gap ... from the great number of tracks in the rocks – bird tracks, bar tracks, hoss tracks, men tracks, all in the solid rock as if it had been mud."

 There is a gravel parking lot at Track Rock; the site is also accessible via the Arkaquah Trail.
 Track Rock Gap Archaeological Area is under consideration for listing on the National Register of Historic Places, reference number 76002336, but it is still pending.

+Some time in 2020, vandals damaged a number of the petroglyphs on the boulders.
+As a result, the Forest Service restricted access to the site.